autopkg/jss-recipes/README.md

 ## Getting help

-Many of this repository's contributors (and many Casper admins in general) can be found on the #jamfnation room within the [MacAdmins Slack team](http://macadmins.org/) or on the [JAMF Nation discussion boards](https://jamfnation.jamfsoftware.com/index.html).
+Many of this repository's contributors (and many Jamf admins in general) can be found on the #jamfnation room within the [MacAdmins Slack team](http://macadmins.org/) or on the [JAMF Nation discussion boards](https://jamfnation.jamfsoftware.com/index.html).

 If you find a reproducible bug or error in one of the recipes in this repo, please [check to see](https://github.com/autopkg/jss-recipes/issues/) whether an issue already exists on GitHub, and [submit an issue](https://github.com/autopkg/jss-recipes/issues/new) if not.